• Skip to primary navigation

 • Super Soft - If you haven't picked it up by now, these cookies are the perfect texture.
 They aren't crispy like some snickerdoodles, but that is not missed at all.

-• Easy To Make - These cookies follow your basic wet-to-dry ingredient step-by-step process.
+• Easy to Make - These cookies follow your basic wet-to-dry ingredient step-by-step process.
 Browning the butter is the hardest part, but really isn't all that complicated.

 Ingredients For Making Pumpkin Snickerdoodle Cookies